Zenithsiz/zbuild/GUIDE.md

 A rule is executed whenever it becomes a target.
 This happens, for e.g. when you specify a rule name on the command line, or when zbuild determines the output files are out of date relative to the dependencies.

 When specifying a rule as a dependency, it's output files will be used for checking if out of date.
+If the rule has no output files, the instant it finished executing will be used.

 You may specify the execution as either: